Uthman: Migration to Medina

 In 622, Uthman and his wife, Ruqayya, were among the third group of Muslims to migrate to Medina.
 Upon arrival, Uthman stayed with Abu Talha ibn Thabit before moving into the house he purchased a short time later.
 Uthman was one of the richest merchants of Mecca, with no need of financial help from his Ansari brothers, as he had brought the considerable fortune he had amassed with him to Medina.
 Most Muslims of Medina were farmers with little interest in trade, and Jews had conducted most trading in the town.
-Uthman realized there was a considerable commercial opportunity to promote trade among Muslims and soon established himself as a trader in Medina.
+Uthman realised there was a considerable commercial opportunity to promote trade among Muslims and soon established himself as a trader in Medina.
 With hard work and honesty, his business flourished, making him one of the richest men in Medina.
+Two of Uthman's wives having been elder daughters of Muhammad and Khadija bint Khuwaylid, which earned him the honorific title Dhū al-Nurayn ("The Possessor of Two Lights").

+Across the Muslim world, Uthman is known by his honorific title "Ghani" that translates to "exceedingly generous" which was bestowed upon him for his remarkable donations towards helping those in need and for the cause of Islam.

 Life in Medina

-When Ali married Fatimah, Uthman bought Ali's shield for five hundred dirhams.
-Four hundred was set aside as mahr (dower) for Fatimah's marriage, leaving a hundred for all other expenses.
+When Ali married Fatima, Uthman bought Ali's shield for five hundred dirhams.
+Four hundred was set aside as mahr (dower) for Fatima's marriage, leaving a hundred for all other expenses.
 Later, Uthman presented the armour back to Ali as a wedding present.

 Battles

-According to R. V. C. Bodley, during Muhammad's lifetime, Uthman was not an outstanding figure, was not assigned to any authority, and earned no distinction in any of Muhammad's campaigns.
-During the Battle of Badr, Muhammad ordered him not to participate in the battle.
-Muhammad would gest at Uthman's lack of military prowess and whenever he had an excuse to take Uthman out of a battle he would send him off to another task.
-Uthman had a reputation of favouring family members.
-One way he displayed this was his habit of splitting war booty among his relatives to the exclusion of the combatants.
-During the Invasion of Hamra al-Asad a Meccan spy, Muawiyah bin Al Mugheerah, the cousin of Uthman ibn Affan, had been captured.
-According to the Muslim scholar Safiur Rahman Mubarakpuri, Uthman gave him shelter after getting permission from Muhammad, and Muhammad told him that if he was caught again after 3 days he would be executed.
-As such, Muawiyah was given a grace period of three days and arranged a camel and provisions for his return journey to Mecca.
-Uthman departed with Muhammad for Hamra-al-Asad, and Muawiyah overstayed his grace.
-Though he fled by the time the army returned, Muhammad ordered his pursuit and execution.
-The orders were carried out.
+Uthman participated in all major battles which took place in the early period of Islam except for Badr and that too because the Prophet of Islam commanded him to stay back and tend his very sick wife Ruqayyah, the daughter of Muhammad, who later died from illness.
+Regarding this, there is a hadith which states, "You (Uthman) will have the reward and the share of booty of a man who was present at Badr".

+Furthermore, during the campaigns of Ghatafan and Dhat al-Riqa the Prophet of Islam left Uthman in charge of Madinah when the Muslim army ventured out of the city.